uedwinc/observability-for-serverless-apps-on-aws/README.md

 The `/journals` directory contains

-- [ ] [Deploying the serverless application](journals/deployment.md) runniing Amazon API Gateway, AWS Lambda, and DynamoDB
+- [ ] [Deploying the serverless application](journals/deployment.md) running Amazon API Gateway, AWS Lambda, and DynamoDB

 - [ ] [Exploring default metrics and logs](journals/default-metrics-logs.md) from the serverless application

+- [ ] [Using CloudWatch Lambda Insights](journals/lambda-insights.md) to understand the performance of Lambda functions